Daniel Hernández Jr.: Political positions

 Hernández has described himself as "pragmatic" and has expressed willingness to collaborate with Republicans.

-The Arizona Sierra Club gave Hernández's voting record an A rating from 2017-2019 and a B rating from 2020-2021.
+The Arizona Sierra Club gave Hernández's voting record an A rating from 2017 to 2019 and a B rating from 2020 to 2021.

 Hernández is strongly supportive of Israel and has described himself as a "pro-Israel activist."

-Hernández has expressed support for increasing government presence at the Mexico–United States border through the use of drones, sensors, and law enforcement officers (such as those of the United States Border Patrol).
+Hernández has expressed support for increasing government presence at the Mexico–United States border through the use of dronessensors, and law enforcement officers (such as those of the United States Border Patrol).

 Personal life

 Hernandez's maternal grandfather was a Mexican Jew.
 His family are members of a synagogue.
-Hernandez is openly gay.
+Hernández is openly gay.